hms-dbmi/bootstrap-treeview/README.md

 `String` `Mandatory`

 The text value displayed for a given tree node, typically to the right of the nodes icon.

+#### title
+`String` `Optional`

+The text value displayed on a given node when the mouse is hovered over it for a few seconds.
+Essentially a tooltip.

 #### icon
 `String` `Optional`